 An affidavit is not the same as a statutory declaration, although they have a similar purpose.
 An affidavit is a sworn statement of fact which is made under oath.
 It is used to give evidence in court proceedings.
 A statutory declaration is also a statement of fact, but is not sworn under oath.
 It is used to give evidence in most other situations.

-For more information, visit the marriage page.
+For more information about marriage in Australia, visit the marriage page.